ragenmah/reward-system/README.md

-# Technology used : Laravel
+# Technology used :
+   Laravel, JQquery and ajax
 ## Question 1 - Visualize Solution and PHP Coding
     Here I have created the reward system.
 The output is as following: